Coroner's Office

 Mount Vernon, WA 98274

-The Coroner expects interns to maintain a log or journal of their experience throughout their internship and they must submit it to the Coroner when their internship concludes.
+• Interns are required to maintain a log or journal of their experience throughout the internship.